 “Do you see that?”
-Mike yelled as he tugged on Andrews shirt.
+Mike yelled as he tugged on Andrews’s shirt.

 “See what, the large crowd of people?”
 Andrew turned back to the door as he could faintly hear the locks lifting.

 Light once again faded from view, leaving Mike confused.
 His trance was interrupted as Andrew tugged on the crate.
-Turning back he followed Andrew through the door.
+Turning back, he followed Andrew through the door.
 The walls of this new corridor changed from the metallic look of the rest of the Bazaar, switching the aesthetic up by draping intricate tapestries that covered the walls, and strange patterned rugs were scattered across the grey floors.
 The sounds of the Bazaar faded as the man at the door closed it, blotting out the shouting of the others who wandered the halls.
-The thin decorated hall opened to a large circular room that was filled with more carpets and tapestries.
+The thin, decorated hall opened to a large circular room that was filled with more carpets and tapestries.
 Incenses’ burned, giving the room a distinct aroma that made it pleasant to enter.
-The Incense’s made the room smell like a garden filled with fragrant flowers.
+The Incense made the room smell like a garden filled with fragrant flowers.
 The room was filled with a soft flickering light from the large brass chandelier that hung from the ceiling.
-Lining the edges of the room were body guards all holding weapons that were aimed at Andrew and Mike as they entered.
-Laying down on a large circular couch was the man they were looking for, a short plump man with thinning hair.
-He adorned himself with silken robes, and a plethora of beautiful woman that were chained to the ceiling by their necks.
+Lining the edges of the room were bodyguards, all holding weapons that were aimed at Andrew and Mike as they entered.
+Laying down on a large circular couch was the man they were looking for, a short, plump man with thinning hair.
+He adorned himself with silken robes and a plethora of beautiful women that were chained to the ceiling by their necks.

 Horras stood up, his head barely changing in height as he adjusted his robe.

-“You have a good eye my friend, but you have been tricked.
-This is not a lock for a grade 9 weapons like you thought.
-The slot where the key enters for a grade 9 lock has an hour glass shape with square edges, this one has rounded edges.
-Furthermore, the lock colours are boarded with a thin gold line.
-This is not a weapons crate, this is something far more valuable.”
+“You have a good eye, my friend, but you have been tricked.
+This is not a lock for a grade 9 weapon like you thought.
+The slot where the key enters for a grade 9 lock has an hourglass shape with square edges; this one has rounded edges.
+Furthermore, the lock colors are boarded with a thin gold line.
+This is not a weapons crate; this is something far more valuable.”